 In this post, we're not focused on how to optimise your emails to avoid spam filters, or to maximise Open, CTR and Download rates.
 If you have concerns in these areas, this summary from Communication 100 is both concise and accurate.
 We follow these rules and outperform the industry averages we cited above, by 2 to 5 fold.

 5. Adapt your web content

-You’ll know from Google Analytics whether the main entry points for web visitors are particular landing pages or your home page.
+You’ll know from Google Analytics whether the main entry points for visitors are your home page or particular landing pages.

 If they’re landing pages, make sure they’re targeted by industry, or click to an opt-in page where visitors can select their industries (see the 2 above).
 This is best done by capturing the minimum (in technology marketing it’s usually first and last name, email and maybe company) and providing a simple 3-part dropdown to enable industry selection with one click.